List of investigational autism and pervasive developmental disorder drugs

-This is a list of investigational autism and pervasive developmental disorder drugs, or drugs that are currently under development for clinical use in the treatment of autistic spectrum disorders and/or other pervasive developmental disorders but are not yet approved.
+This is a list of investigational autism and pervasive developmental disorder drugs, or drugs that are currently under development for clinical use in the treatment of autistic spectrum disorders (ASDs) and/or other pervasive developmental disorders (PDDs) but are not yet approved.

 Chemical/generic names are listed first, with developmental code names, synonyms, and brand names in parentheses.

 This list was last comprehensively updated in October 2024.
 It is likely to become outdated with time.